jooohndoooe/LiteTorrent/README.md

 # LiteTorrent

-An ASP.Net application designed for downloading torrent files.
-This repository contains two versions of the application:
+An asp.net core application designed for downloading torrent files.
+Application supports two type of user interface:
-- A web-based version built with ASP.Net and a React frontend;
+- A web-based UI build with React
-- A console-based version for users who prefer a command-line interface.
+- A console-based UI

 Both versions use the MonoTorrent library to interact with torrent files, enabling reliable and efficient torrent downloading and management.

 ## Features
 - Download Torrent Files: Easily initiate and manage torrent downloads;
 - Cross-Platform: Works on Windows, macOS, and Linux (wherever .NET Core is supported);
-- Console and Web Interface: Choose between a React-based UI for web access or a simple console application.
+- Console and Web Interface: Choose between a React-based UI for web access or a simple console application via command line flag

 ## Table of Contents
 - Requirements
 - Installation